Additional Evaluation in Preliminary Design Stage Can Reduce Costs and Keep Your Project on Schedule

 Ulteig engineers are experts in planning and solving complex problems.
 Allow us to put our expertise to work in creating well-designed plans for your next transmission and distribution project.

-Tahnee Miller is an Engineering Supervisor in Transmission & Distribution Division of Ulteig.
+Tahnee Miller is an Engineering Supervisor in the Transmission & Distribution Division of Ulteig.
 Ms. Miller has more than 11 years of experience in electrical engineering.
 She received her BSEE and Master’s in Electrical Engineering from the University of Minnesota.